 The 2022 Amended Temasek Facility did not change the covenants under the 2021 Amended Temasek Facility, which require the Company to comply with specified nonfinancial covenants including, but not limited to, restrictions on the incurrence of debt, payment of dividends, making of investments, sale of assets, mergers and acquisitions, modifications of certain agreements and its fiscal year, and granting of liens.
-Additionally, the 2022 Amended Temasek Facility includes a minimum liquidity maintenance covenant of \$50.0 million.
+Additionally, the 2022 Amended Temasek Facility included a minimum liquidity maintenance covenant of \$50 million.
 The 2022 Amended Temasek Facility also contains various events of default, including failure to comply with the minimum liquidity maintenance covenant, the occurrence of which could result in the acceleration of obligations for the Company.
+Refer to Note 15 - Subsequent Events for details of the Credit Facility Amendment in December 2023.